charmbracelet/freeze/README.md

 ### Configuration

-Instead of passing arguments and customization as `--flags`.
-Freeze supports configuration files that can be pass with the `--config` / `-c` flag.
+Instead of passing arguments and customization as `--flags`, freeze supports configuration files that can be pass with the `--config` / `-c` flag.

+In general, all `--flag` options directly map to configuration options.

 There are also some default configurations embedded into `freeze` which can be passed by name.

 * `base`: Simple screenshot of code.
-* `full`: MacOS-like screenshot.
+* `full`: Mac OS-like screenshot.

+If you use `--interactive` mode, a configuration file will be created for you at `~/.config/freeze/default.json`.
+This will be the default configuration file used in your screenshots.

 ```bash
 freeze -c base main.go